Prince2k3/TableViewDataSource/README.md

 ## Working with UITableView
 Note: If you are using UITableViewCell as a nib file, be sure to register the cell to the table view you are using.
 Otherwise you won't see the cell.

 To use TableViewDataSource you'll need to initialize it and give it your UITableViewCell identifier.
-Once you have done that let the UITableView dataSource be set to the TableViewDataSource dataSource property.
+Once you have done that set the UITableView dataSource be set to the TableViewDataSource dataSource property.
 ```
    @IBOutlet weak var tableView: UITableView! {
      didSet {